Add historical imagery to a map

 Note:

-This process is not intended to achieve a perfect georeferencing of the historical photo: at this point, you are just refining the approximate placement of the photo.
+This process is not intended to achieve a perfect georeferencing of the historical photo.
+At this point, you are just refining the approximate placement of the photo.
 This will help for the next stage of the georeferencing workflow, where you'll need to visually find matching features between the historical photo and the basemap.

 The process of aligning an image with a reference layer is called registration.
 As you move, scale, and rotate, you may notice the location registration is improving, but it is impossible to achieve the same level of registration across the whole image.
 As you fix registration in one area, it modifies registration in other areas.
 In the next stage of the georeferencing process, you'll use control points and a transformation method to gain a better overall registration across the image.